maliskovik/ansible-base/README.md

 * ufw_allowed_public_ports: List of ports to allow access to (globally)
 * ufw_allowed_local_ports: List of UFW entries - limited by IP and port
 * base_ufw_policy: UFW policy (default is deny)
+* base_ssh_port_open: Defaults to True.
+Should default allow for ssh/22 be added
+* base_ufw_public_IPs: Empty tring allows all IPs (IPv4 and IPv6) use "0.0.0.0/0" to restrict to IPv4

 ## Example variables

 ```